Joan Regan: Biography

-On leaving Decca in 1958, she signed with EMI's HMV label, where she had a Top 10 hit with a cover version of the McGuire Sisters' "May You Always".
+On leaving Decca in 1958, she signed with EMI's His Master's Voice label, where she had a Top 10 hit with a cover version of the McGuire Sisters' "May You Always".
 Two years later, she left EMI for Pye Records, and had two minor record successes, ("Happy Anniversary" and "Papa Loves Mama").

 In July 1957, she married her second husband, Harry Claff, who was the joint general manager and box office manager at the Palladium.
 In November that year, the Daily Herald reported Regan was to have a baby in February 1958, seven months after the wedding.
 After receiving "abusive and wounding letters from people who were personally unknown to her", Regan successfully sued the newspaper for libel; her daughter, Donna, was actually born in April 1958.
 Claff and Regan divorced in 1963 after Claff was sentenced to prison for embezzlement of £62,000.
 He served five years in prison.
 His defence was that he had only "borrowed" some money from the London Palladium, where he was box-office manager, and would have paid it back.
 By this time, the hits had dried up and she suffered a nervous breakdown.

-Regan married her third and last husband, Dr. Martin Cowan, a medical doctor, at Caxton Hall, London on September 12, 1966.
-After Dr. Cowan's retirement, they moved to Florida in 1982.
+Regan married her third and last husband, Martin Cowan, a medical doctor, at Caxton Hall, London on 12 September 1966.
+After Cowan's retirement, they moved to Florida in 1982.

 In the United States, Regan recorded two singles for Columbia (one of which, "Don't Talk To Me About Love", went on to become a Northern soul classic).
-In 1984 she slipped in the shower, hit her head on the tiles and suffered a brain haemorrhage.
+In 1984, she slipped in the shower, hit her head on the tiles and suffered a brain haemorrhage.
 After an emergency operation she was left paralysed and speechless.
 Her recovery, which entailed much physical and speech therapy, was aided by her miming to her old records.
 It took many months of treatment before she regained the ability to sing.
 In 1987, some of those old tracks, together with others by Dickie Valentine, Lita Roza and Jimmy Young, were issued on the double album, Unchained Melodies.

 In 1988, she returned to the UK where, with the help and encouragement of Russ Conway, who had been her rehearsal pianist in the early 1950s, she returned to the stage.
 She recorded for Nectar Records from 1989 to 1996, for whom she recorded a single "You Needed Me" and two albums, The Joan Regan Collection and Remember I Love You.

-Later years and death
+Later life and death

-Regan continued singing, entertaining and supporting her charities (including the Not Forgotten Association) to the age of 82.
-She died on 12 September 2013, aged 85.
-She was survived by her three children.
+Regan continued singing, entertaining and supporting her charities, including the Not Forgotten Association, until she was 84.
+She died on 12 September 2013, at the age of 85.